Colorado Car Insurance

 Colorado Teen Driver Licensing Process

 For Colorado teens who want to get their license on their 16th birthday, they'll need to start driver's education before age 15.
 Colorado requires teens to have held a learner's permit for at least 12 months before applying for a Colorado driver's license.
-Colorado law prohibits drivers under 18 years of age from using a mobile phone while driving unless it is to contact the police, fire department, or it is an emergency.
+Colorado law prohibits drivers under 18 years of age from using a mobile phone at all while driving unless it is to contact the police, fire department, or it is an emergency.
 Drivers 18 and older may not use a mobile phone for text messaging while driving unless it's to contact the police, fire department, or it's an emergency.

 Colorado Registration Information